RogerWaldron/component-patterns/README.md

 A Design guide is included to showcase component using various combinations

-Components are either written from scratch or based on the free components from:
+Components are ewritten from scratch
-- HeadlessUI
-- Flowbite

 ## Stack Used
 NextJS, Typescript, React with Tailwind and HeroIcons